 Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation 11 [DHB] In the case of a bank (an exempt dealer) which passes a client's order to a broker for execution, does this mean that the bank needs only to pass to the client the broker's contract note (which conforms with the requirements of the Rules) issued to the client without having to issue a separate contract note in the name of the bank.
 The bank simply issues a confirmation to the client with the contract note attached.
 The bank is required to prepare and serve a contract note if it is entering into the relevant contract on behalf of the client.
 If the "avoidance of duplication" exemption of s.4 applies and the bank has agreed with the execution broker that the latter will prepare and serve a contract note in accordance with these Rules, then it is not necessary for the bank to do the same in respect of the same matter.
-12 5 Preparation and provision of contract notes [Linklaters] While it is proposed to create an exemption from the need to provide monthly statements of account to professional investors who agree to this in writing, we suggest that an exemption should also apply as regards contract notes for clients who are professional investors.
+12 .
+5 Preparation and provision of contract notes [Linklaters] While it is proposed to create an exemption from the need to provide monthly statements of account to professional investors who agree to this in writing, we suggest that an exemption should also apply as regards contract notes for clients who are professional investors.
 We recognize that the Stamp Duty Ordinance in some circumstances requires contract notes to be produced in any event, but this only relates to "Hong Kong stock", and the contents requirements under s.19 of the Stamp Duty Ordinance are not as detailed as the requirements in the draft Rules.
 Accordingly, the exemption would still be of benefit, particularly in the case of transactions such as VWAP (value weighted average price) trades.
+Point taken.
+Please see our response to comment 3 above.
+For the avoidance of doubt, we have revised the Rules to make clear that nothing in these Rules should affect any requirement in the Stamp Duty Ordinance (please see new s.3(3)).
 Another possibility might be to allow the contract note requirements to be relaxed where investors wish only to receive monthly statements, with the contract note information being consolidated into the monthly statement.
 This will only be an option where the client is a professional investor.